openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 * Course teams can only access uploaded files for one learner at a time.
-  Uploaded file content is not included in the reports of answer submissions available from the Instructor Dashboard, and course data packages do not include any of the uploaded files.
+  Uploaded file content is not included in the reports of answer submissions that are available from the instructor dashboard, and course data packages do not include any of the uploaded files.

 * You cannot require your learners to upload files.
 You can only give them the option to do so.